UTSCCSCC01/project-epsilon/README.md

     (windows user: if any error occurs please verify nodejs installation path is in your system env variables, tho step 5 has done this already)
 7. to verify the node js setup on your machine, cd into project-epsilon/epsilon, run `npm run start-flask-api`, expected to see our original landing page.
-8. to verify mock react page creation, cd into project-epsilon/epsilon, run `npm start`, expected to see a button saying "testing button". (based on Corey's RemoveButton.js)
+8. to verify that backend can communicate with front end, cd into project-epsilon/epsilon, run `npm start`, expected to see "I am ready from app.py".

 ## Note
 To manage the database use a third party GUI tool with the credentials above to view/edit.